mesqueeb/vuex-easy-access/README.md

 There are several vuex plugins available making boilerplating etc easier for you.
 I felt most of them are overkill and wanted something small and simple.

+## Feedback

+Do you have questions, comments, suggestions or feedback?
+Feel free to open an issue! ♥

 ## Installation

 ```